smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

     - Logs are expected to be picked up again by the log recoverer
 - Cancelled Upkeep - the `upkeepTriggerID` is removed.
 No recovery is needed as upkeep is cancelled

-**Is Transmission Confirmed**
+**Coordinator API**

+**Accept**

+The coordinator exposes an `Accept` function to mark an upkeep as pending for transmission.
+It is used during `shouldAccept` step by the plugin.

+**Should Transmit**

-Provides additional read API to check whether some reported upkeep can be transmitted.
+To check whether some reported upkeep can be transmitted, the plugin calls to `shouldTransmit` on the coordinator.
 It expects the full trigger as input, i.e. with concrete checkBlockNum and checkBlockHash:
-`isTransmissionConfirmed(upkeepID, trigger)`.
+`shouldTransmit(upkeepID, trigger)`.

-An item is considered confirmed if:
-- was not seen yet, or removed by the coordinator (e.g. reorged)
+An item is considered confirmed for transmission if it was accepted by the coordinator (i.e. we expect it to be performed) but was yet transmitted.
-- marked as confirmed by the coordinator

 **Should Process**

-Provides additional read API to check whether an upkeep should be processed which is used for pre-processing / filtering to prevent duplicate reports.
+`shouldProcess(upkeepID, trigger)` is used to check whether an upkeep should be processed which is used for pre-processing / filtering to prevent duplicate reports.

-    - For conditional: shouldProcess(upkeepID, blockNum)
+For conditionals
     - False if report is inflight for upkeepID
     - False if report has been confirmed after blockNum (This can happen when network latest block is lagging this node’s logs)

-        - True otherwise
-    - For log: shouldProcess(upkeepID, logIdentifier)
+For log triggers
     - False if report is inflight or has been confirmed
     - True otherwise

 ### Result Store